erajakos/sonarqube-csv-exporter/README.md

 ## What is this?

-This is a NodeJS script that groups all the issues in SonarQube result file (json) based on the message and occurrencies on components.
+This is a NodeJS script that groups all the issues in SonarQube result file (json) based on the rules and occurrencies on components.

 ## Usage